massenz/mrct-futures/README.md

 **TODO**
 > Audit finds many vulnerabilities, some `high`: fix them

+4. Install Ganache

+For local development, we use [Ganache](https://trufflesuite.com/docs/ganache/) installed locally.

+Download [the Linux AppInit file](https://trufflesuite.com/ganache/), `chmod +x` it and then execute it.

+This will run a server on `http://127.0.0.1:8545` which will need to be configured in the `API_URL` (see the `ganache.env` configuration).

 ## Alchemy & MATIC

 Created an account with [Alchemy](https://dashboard.alchemyapi.io/) and created my first app (`MarcoToken`), and configured to use the Mumbai Polygon network.